saros-project/saros/docs/contribute/documentation.md

 ## Create and Change Diagrams
 In order to create diagrams, we use [mermaid](https://mermaid-js.github.io/mermaid/#/).
-Therefore is currently no jekyll integration.
-Therefore you have to add html tags into your markdown file:
+There currently is no jekyll integration for this, meaning you have to add html tags into your markdown file:
 ```markdown
 <div class="mermaid" markdown="0">